 Yani Kong is SSHRC Doctoral Fellow at Simon Fraser University and a recipient of the Living Labs Grant, exploring sustainable practices in streaming media in online teaching, learning, and contemporary art.
 Kong is an instructor at Langara College, managing editor of the Comparative Media Arts Journal, and a contributing writer, editor and critic for several Canadian publications including Galleries West and Public Parking Journal.

 Alexandra Lakind is an artist, educator, and scholar working across an array of contexts conducting research, arts and educational programming to foster collaboration and environmental connection.
 Lakind has received formal training from Interlochen Arts Academy (HS), Royal Conservatoire of Scotland (BA), New York University (MA), and University of Wisconsin–Madison (PhD).
-As the LCRMG seasonal scholar, Lakind is working with Kate Elliott to design and co-direct the LCRM Summer Institute.
+Lakind was the 2022 LCRMG Seasonal Scholar working with Kate Elliott to design and co-direct the LCRMG Office Hour initiative & Summer Institute.

 Cindy Lin is a postdoctoral fellow at the Atkinson Center for Sustainability and Department of Information Science at Cornell University.
 Her current research focuses on the genealogies of ground truth in artificial intelligence (AI) systems deployed within the environmental sciences.